 “The Armenian Church is the birthplace of my soul…” – Vahan Tekeyan

 St. Stephen’s Armenian Apostolic Church is located in the heart of the Armenian community in Watertown, MA, the largest Armenian community on the east coast.
+Its jurisdiction falls under the Eastern Prelacy of the Armenian Apostolic Church, and the Holy See of Cilicia.

 For nearly 60 years, St. Stephen’s has been a spiritual home for Armenians of all walks of life and their families in the greater Boston area.
 It has met the spiritual needs of the community through its religious services and its educational, social and national activities and has always remained faithful to its primary mission: to preach the Gospel of Jesus Christ.